MorganSeltzer000/SmallNetwork/README.md

 - main.go: This is the main executable file that contains all code.
 It contains the following functions.

 The program can be started by running in the following
-- 1: Open 2 or more terminals: Since we are simulating a network traffic, we probably want to see connections between more than 2 nodes.
+- Open 2 or more terminals: Since we are simulating a network traffic, we probably want to see connections between more than 2 nodes.
-- 2: In each terminal, run the following:
+- In each terminal, run the following:
 ```
 go run main.go [n]
 ```
-where [n] represents the nth config.txt file.
+where [n] represents the nth line of config.txt file.
 Windows User might see a prompted screen for Windows Security Alert, proceed by clicking Allow access.

 In each terminal you opened, there should be a message prompted saying
 ```